arcaneframework/arcane-benchs/README.md

 The benchs are launched by shell scripts generated in the build directory.
 You can specifiy the environment variable ` MPI_ARGS` if you want to add some arguments to the MPI launch command.

+It is important to note that by default only the processus with rank 0 will display information in the listing.
+You may set the environment variable `ARCANE_PARALLEL_OUTPUT` to `1` to allow all other ranks to print their corresponding listing in a file `output%R` where `%R` is the rank.

 ### MicroHydro